rafalwizen/sweet-creations-next-js/README.md

 If you'd like to get in touch, please write to: [rafal.wizen@gmail.com](mailto:rafal.wizen@gmail.com)

 ## License
 This project is licensed under the MIT License.
+The license does not apply to the images included in the project.